 What is the Full Form of SLR?

 The full form of SLR is the Statutory Liquidity Ratio.
-It is termed as the ratio of the liquid assets held by the bank to the net demand and time liabilities it owes.
+It is termed as the ratio of the bank’s liquid assets to the net demand and time liabilities it owes.
 The liquid assets are composed of cash, gold, and other marketable securities.
 The statutory liquidity ratio is termed as the rational basis in which the central bank determines the minimum reserve requirements a bank aligned under it should meet up.
-The term statutory means that the bank is legally and mandatorily required to adhere to reserve requirements slated by the central bank.
+The term statutory means that the bank is legally and mandatorily required to adhere to the central bank’s reserve requirements.

 Objectives of SLR